Bonsai tree care is an extremely fulfilling hobby.

-To decide when to water your tree, stick your finger in the soil about a centimetre deep.
+To decide when to water your tree, stick your finger in the soil about 1-2” deep (2-3 centimeters).
 Check if the soil is dry or still moist.

 That way you know that the roots are getting the water they need to keep the bonsai tree going.